-1. This doctrine forbiddeth that which the word of God alloweth.
+2. This Doctrine forbiddeth that which the Word of God in some case commandeth.

-- 2. This doctrine forbiddeth that which the word of God in some case commandeth. - 1.
-The Popish doctrine which forbiddeth the marriage of the clergy, and of all under the celibate vow, forbiddeth that which the word of God alloweth.-And this is evident in that, - (1.)
-The word of God alloweth marriage, and maketh no exception of the clergy, or any under the celibate vow. - That which God did at first institute and appoint, surely the word of God doth allow.
-Marriage being God's ordinance, none will deny that it hath God's allowance: and that the word of God maketh no exception of the clergy, or any under the celibate vow, is plain, because the Popish writers can bring no scripture in the whole Bible which maketh such exception.
-No scripture that doth this directly, is urged by any of them.
-What firm scriptureconsequence they may plead, will be seen when we come to speak to their arguments for this doctrine.
-In the mean time it may be evident unto all, that the scripture alloweth the marriage of all, without such exceptions as the Papists make, by one clear scripture which admitteth of no contradiction by any other: "Marriage is honourable in all, and the bed undefiled; but whoremongers and adulterers God will judge."
-(Heb. xiii.
-4.)
-All that are unclean without marriage, such as whoremongers, all that defile the marriage-bed, such as adulterers; are guilty of a shameful and great God-provoking sin; for which God will judge them, (if they, before, do not make their peace with him, and forsake such wicked practices,) and punish them everlastingly in hell.
-But "marriage is honourable," and therefore lawful; and that not only in some, but "in all" without any exception.
+1. The Popish Doctrine which forbiddeth the Marriage of the Clergy, and of all under the Celibate Vow, forbiddeth that which the

+Word of God alloweth.
+And this is evident in that,

+1. The Word of God alloweth Marriage, and maketh no exception of the Clergy, or any under the Celibate Vow.
+That which God did at first institute and appoint, surely the Word of God doth allow: Marriage being God's Ordinance, none will deny that it hath God's allowance; and that the Word of God maketh no exception of the Clergy, or any under the Celibate Vow, is plain, because the Popish Writers can bring no Scripture in the whole Bible which maketh fuch exception; no Scripture that doth this directly, is urged by any of them: what firm Scripture-consequence they may plead, will be seen when we come to speak to their Arguments for this Doctrine.
+In the mean time it may be evident unto all, that the Scripture alloweth the Marriage of all, without such exceptions as the Papists make, by one clear Scripture which admitteth of no contradiction by any other, Heb.
+13. 4.
+Marriage is honourable in all, and the bed undefiled; but Whoremongers and Adulterers God will judge.
+All that are unclean without Marriage, fuch as Whoremongers; all that defile the Marriage-bed, fuch as Adulterers, are guilty of a shameful and great God-provoking sin, for which God will judge them, (if they before do not make their peace with him, and forfake such wicked practices) and punish them everlastingly in Hell: But Marriage is honourable, and therefore lawful; and that not only in some, but in all without any exception.

-(2.)
-The word of God is so far from excepting the marriage of the clergy, that it doth plainly allow the marriage of such persons.
+2. The Word of God is so far from excepting the Marriage of the

+Clergy, that it doth plainly allow the Marriage of fuch persons.